-6 For an excellent compendium of strategies to promote deconcentration through vouchers, see Turner et al. (2000).

-7 There is virtually no evidence to suggest that housing vouchers contribute to inflation in the housing market.
+- 6. For an excellent compendium of strategies to promote deconcentration through vouchers, see Turner, Popkin, and Cunningham (2000). - 7.
+There is virtually no evidence to suggest that housing vouchers contribute to inflation in the housing market.
 This finding, first established by the Experimental Housing Allowance Program 30 years ago, has never been refuted (Lowry, 1983; Weicher, 1990).
-For a recent study that suggests a price effect, however, see Susin (1999).

-8 Of course, a more direct approach, such as reducing regulatory barriers, may be more effective (Advisory Commission on Regulatory Barriers to Affordable Housing, 1991; Salama et al., 1999).

-9 Of course, poorly implemented housing policies also have the potential to do great harm.
-For a discussion of the negative impact of public housing on some central cities, see the discussion under Principle 2.
+For a recent study that suggests a price effect, however, see Susin (1999). - 8.
+A more direct approach such as reducing regulatory barriers may be more effective (Advisory Commission on Regulatory Barriers to Affordable Housing, 1991; Salama, Schill, and Stark, 1999) - 9.
+Poorly implemented housing policies also have the potential to do great harm.
+For a discussion of the negative impact of public housing on some central cities see the discussion under Principle 2.